Channel Header

 };

-Let’s add the typing indicator to our header component and remove the indicator where it appears by default in the MessageList.
-We can accomplish the removal by overriding the default with a null value.
+Next, add the typing indicator to the header and remove the default one in MessageList by overriding it with a null component.

 const CustomChannelHeader = (props: ChannelHeaderProps) => {